- Microdermabrasion is a cosmetic treatment that physically exfoliates the skin to improve its appearance and leave skin smoother.

 During a chemical peel, a chemical solution is applied to the face to remove layers of skin; the new skin that is revealed is unblemished and smoother.

 Chemical peels can be used to treat:

-Although chemical peels may be performed on patients of all skin types, your particular skin type, and the skin conditions you want treated, dictate the type of chemical peel to be used.
+Although chemical peels may be performed on patients of all skin types, your particular skin type and the concern you want treated dictate the type of chemical peel to be used.

 Microdermabrasion vs. Dermaplaning

 Dermaplaning is a noninvasive method of physical exfoliation that is similar to shaving.
 A sterile blade, called a dermatome, is passed over the skin to remove dead skin cells, debris, peach fuzz and blemishes—such as scars and pockmarks—from the skin’s surface.

 “Dermaplaning is much like microdermabrasion in its intended action,” says Dr. Downie.
 “By removing the top layer, or layers of the skin, this procedure gives the face a rejuvenated look and feel.”

 - Aging and sun-damaged skin